stijlist/enough/README.md

 Make the user interface for creating new life events accessible from the chart UI.

-Increase the granularity of the simulation from years to months.
+Implement something akin to exponential decay for the granularity of the simulation - forecast the next few days, the next few months, the next few years, and the next few decades.

 Come up with a strategy for optionally re-scaling the chart when updates to parameters make it too large or small to read.

+Enable the user to compare different possibilities - implement snapshot functionality, and display snapshots (perhaps as scaled-down versions of the chart UI).

 Todos:

+Move event form state out of component-local state.

+Align form fields and edit buttons.

+Differentiate the pending life event from the pending costs in the visual hierarchy of the life event form.

+Review the language used in the life event form - reduce the ambiguity of the state where no costs have been added yet.

-Style the expense breakdown popover.
+Differentiate the expense breakdown popover from the surrounding content.

-Set up a clojure.test suite for reads, mutations, and chart calculations.
+Set up a regression test suite for reads, mutations, and chart calculations.

 Archive:
 Make chart segments interactive.
 On mouseover, highlight and provide a breakdown of the expenses, revenue growth, or income for that segment. @done